 - You can use Google Adsense

 - The only best plan ( Business) is very pricey

 - Very limited customization option

-- You do not own the blog.
-WordPress can terminate your account anytime if they feel so.
+- WordPress can terminate your account anytime if they feel so.

 Blogger is free to use and there are no premium plans offered.
 In fact, the free plan has everything that a beginner needs to start their blog.